Board-Certified Ophthalmic Surgeon, Cornea Fellowship

 Dr. Mark Kelland (“Kelly”) Herschel brings over 25 years of surgical experience and an impressive diversity of skills to the Magruder Eye Institute with subspecialty training in four areas of ophthalmology: cataract and refractive surgery, cornea, oculoplastics, and ophthalmic pathology.

-Subsequently, Dr. Herschel joined a prominent practice in Dallas where he practiced comprehensive ophthalmology, focusing on cornea, external disease, anterior segment, and cataract and refractive surgery.
-He continued performing vision correction procedures after the FDA’s approval of PRK in 1995 and LASIK in 1996.
-Prior to joining The Magruder Eye Institute in 2000, Dr. Herschel completed a fourth fellowship in oculoplastic surgery at Beraja Eye Institute in Miami.
+Subsequently, Dr. Herschel joined a prominent practice in Dallas where he practiced comprehensive ophthalmology, focusing on the cornea, external disease, anterior segment, and cataract and refractive surgery.
+Prior to joining The Magruder Eye Institute in 2000, Dr. Herschel completed the fourth fellowship in oculoplastic surgery at Beraja Eye Institute in Miami.

 Dr. Herschel practices comprehensive ophthalmology, specializing in laser-assisted femtosecond refractive cataract surgery, complex cornea surgery, and advanced vision correction procedures.
 He continues to incorporate new and exciting technologies into his practice.
 For cataract surgery and refractive lens exchange, premium lens implant options include: toric, multifocal, accommodating, and aspheric IOLs.
 For cornea transplants, Dr. Herschel uses advanced techniques including DMEK, DSEAK, DALK, and PKP.

 Dr. Herschel is board-certified by the American Academy of Ophthalmology.
 He is a member of the American Society of Cataract and Refractive Surgery, the American Academy of Ophthalmology, and the American Medical Association.